 Insurance-based plans are post-retirement plans bought directly from the insurance company.
 They are also known as personal pension plans since there is no involvement of an employer or a government body in purchasing the plan.
 Such plans have both death benefits and retirement benefits.

-Insurance-based after retirement plans can be categorised as deferred annuity plans, immediate annuity plans, pension plans with cover, and pension plans without cover.
+Insurance-based after retirement plans can be categorized as deferred annuity plans, immediate annuity plans, pension plans with cover, and pension plans without cover.

-These retirement plans help create a retirement fund by investing a lump sum or a premium, which you can only access after a certain period specified in the plan.
+These retirement plans help create a retirement fund by investing a lump sum or a premium you can only access after a certain period specified in the plan.
 In addition, such plans further invest your money in low-risk debt plans or equities; the choice lies with you.

 Under this plan, you invest a lump sum, which you can withdraw at any time and do not have to wait.
 If you have a big sum lying with you, such a plan is for you.

-This is a government initiative where one can buy the plan from a Pension Fund regulatory and developmental authority recognised organisation.
-A PPF helps build a retirement fund by the regular payments that will be made by you.
+This is a government initiative where one can buy the plan from a Pension Fund regulatory and developmental authority recognized organization.
+A PPF helps build a retirement fund through the regular payments that you will make.
 Every year you can invest a minimum of Rs.
 500 to a maximum of Rs.
 1,50,000 for the tenure of the fund, which is 15 years.
-Once your tenure is over, you can extend it by five years as many times as you want.
-A PPF also comes with tax benefits under section 80C of the Income Tax Act.
-One benefit under this scheme is that you can withdraw small sums after seven years of your tenure.
+Once your tenure is over, you can extend it by five years as many times as possible.
+A PPF also comes with tax benefits under Section 80C of the Income Tax Act.
+One benefit of this scheme is that you can withdraw small sums after seven years of tenure.

 This is a government-based plan (in tier 1) with tax benefits and withdrawal allowed only after ten years of investing, which is the maturity period.
 Such an after-retirement plan allows only 40% of withdrawal, and the rest is given as regular income.
 Tier 2, on the other hand, comes with more flexibility in taking your money out and is not exempt from tax.

-These plans come with their retirement benefits, which you must know and understand before choosing one.
+All these retirement plans come with different types of retirement benefits, which you must know and understand before choosing one.
 However, a personal or government-based plan is usually suggested.
-Protecting your future in more ways than one is always beneficial, so analyse your needs and goals and make a well-thought-of decision!
+Protecting your future in more ways than one is always beneficial, so analyze your needs and goals and make a well-thought-of decision!